markinspencer/counter-app/README.md

 ## Objective

-This objective with this application is to demonstrate the following react fundamentals
+The objective with this application is to demonstrate the following react fundamentals

 * Rendering classes dynamically
 * Binding event handlers